Does Medicare Cover Bed Wedges ?

 About 20 months ago my mom had hip surgery at 88 yrs old, and we were trying to work out whether or not she would need some kind of bed rail to stop her from falling out of bed.
 I did my reading and discovered lots of alternatives.
 Bed wedges are a very good way of stopping people form falling out of bed in their sleep, and they don’t cost that much compared to a lot of other equipment.

-Does Medicare cover bed wedges ?
-Medicare Part B does not cover bed wedges as they don’t consider bed wedges to be “medically necessary”.
-Other programs such as Medicaid, non-Medicaid State Financial Assistance Programs and Assistive Technology Projects may give coverage for bed wedges, if you are eligible.
+Medicare Part B does not cover bed wedges as they don’t consider them to be “medically necessary”.
+Other programs, such as Medicaid, non-Medicaid State Financial Assistance Programs and Assistive Technology Projects, may help with bed wedges, if you are eligible.

 As I mentioned at the beginning of this post, I did a lot of research into alternatives to bed rails for my mom after a hip replacement surgery.

-I put all of that together for you, and your loved ones in an extensive article “Alternatives to bed rails”, outlining the dangers of bed rails to certain individuals who are at risk if you use them, and discussing the safer alternatives, amongst which are bed wedges.
+I put all of that together for you, and your loved ones, in an extensive article “Alternatives to bed rails”, outlining the dangers of bed rails to certain individuals who are at risk, if they use them, and discussing the safer alternatives, amongst which are bed wedges.

 You can read my article here

 You are going to discover, if you are your loved ones caregiver, or if you organize it, that a lot of the equipment that you likely thought was covered by Medicare’ is not.

 There are other sources of coverage and of funding which are available at a state level, and I will be outlining a number of those as soon as I have dealt fully with Medicare.

 To start, I am going to take a look at some other types of safety equipment to broadly outline –